danpanthera/TinhKhoanApp/VALIDATION_FIXES_REPORT.md

 3. ✅ **Department Dropdown:** Fixed parent-child relationship filtering
 4. ✅ **List Sorting:** Confirmed working with proper data handling

-The TinhKhoanApp system is now ready for production use with robust validation and proper dropdown functionality.
+The KhoanApp system is now ready for production use with robust validation and proper dropdown functionality.

 ---
 **Next Steps:** Monitor user feedback and continue optimization as needed.